SIT30622

 - Learners wanting a nationally recognised qualification to support hospitality career growth

-- Apply safe food handling practices, hygiene and WHS in hospitality settings
+- Maintain safe work practices, including food safety, hygiene and WHS compliance

 Course Snapshot